-Molina Claims Examiners are trained to recognize unusual billing practices, which are key in trying to identify fraud, waste and abuse.
-If the Claims Examiner suspects fraudulent, abusive or wasteful billing practices, the billing practice is documented and reported to the SIU through our Compliance Alertline/reporting repository.
+Molina's Claims team is trained to recognize unusual billing practices, which is key in identifying fraud, waste, and abuse.
+If the Claims Examiner suspects fraudulent, abusive, or wasteful billing practices, the billing practice is documented and reported to the SIU through our Compliance AlertLine/reporting repository.

-The Claims payment system utilizes system edits and flags to validate those elements of Claims are billed in accordance with standardized billing practices; ensure that Claims are processed accurately and ensure that payments reflect the service performed as authorized.
+The claims payment system utilizes system edits and flags to validate those elements of claims are billed in accordance with standardized billing practices, ensure that claims are processed accurately, and ensure that payments reflect the service performed as authorized.

-Molina performs auditing to ensure the accuracy of data input into the Claims system.
+Molina performs auditing to ensure the accuracy of data input into the claims system.
 The Claims department conducts regular audits to identify system issues or errors.
-If errors are identified they are corrected, and a thorough review of system edits is conducted to detect and locate the source of the errors.
+If errors are identified, they are corrected, and a thorough review of system edits is conducted to detect and locate the source of the errors.